open-telemetry/opamp-spec/specification.md

 The default URL path for the connection is /v1/opamp.
 The URL path MAY be configurable on the Client and on the Server.

+The default port for OpAMP endpoints is 4320.
+OpAMP Server implementations SHOULD listen on this port by default.

 One of the typical ways to implement OpAMP on the Agent side is by having a helping Supervisor process, which controls the Agent process.
 The Supervisor is also typically responsible for communicating with the OpAMP Server: